 Corey Feldman, National Ambassador

 In addition to his impressive background in entertainment, Corey is also a NY Times best-selling author for his 2013 autobiography Coreyography.
-His current project is to turn the bestseller into a Major Motion picture, which will detail and expose the trials and tribulations of growing up as a child in an industry riddled with pedophilia.
-Corey also owns and operates Coreys Angels, through which he has been able to help many newcomers achieve success without having to fall prey to the pitfalls of today’s Hollywood.
-Corey launched a Truth Campaign to expose pedophilia in Hollywood.
-He joins CHILD USA as the National Ambassador and will be helping to bring awareness to the campaign for statute of limitation reform for victims of child sexual abuse.
+Currently, he is working to turn the bestseller into a Major Motion picture, which will detail and expose the trials and tribulations of growing up as a child in an industry riddled with pedophilia.
+Corey also owns and operates Corey's Angels, through which he has been able to help many newcomers achieve success without having to fall prey to the pitfalls of today’s Hollywood.
+Corey also launched a Truth Campaign to expose pedophilia in Hollywood.
+He joins CHILD USA as the National Ambassador and is committed to bring awareness to the campaign for statute of limitation reform for victims of child sexual abuse.

 For more information about Corey's partnership with CHILD USA, click here.